Appalachian Regional Healthcare Psychology Internship

 POSITION OPENINGS, STIPENDS AND BENEFITS

 Interns can expect to accrue 2,000 hours of supervised clinical experience during the training year (including a minimum 600 hours direct client contact) beginning in early August and ending in August of the following year.
 Each of the available four (4) intern slots is allotted an annual stipend of $26,000.
 Additional fringe benefits include health-care insurance coverage (with options to add spouses/dependents at the intern's expense), and PTO/sick leave.
-Applicants should note that health care coverage does not become effective until approximately two months after the internship start day.
+Applicants should note that health care coverage does not become effective until approximately three months after the internship start day.
 Payroll is on a two week delay, meaning that employees are paid two weeks following the close of the pay period.
 When traveling to distant work sites outside of Hazard, KY, interns receive mileage reimbursement both to/from their work destination, as regulated by agency policy.

 Note: All Application Materials listed below are to be submitted electronically using the AAPIC Online Portal, no paper submissions will be accepted.